bda82/magentodocker/README.md

   --elasticsearch-port=9200
 ```

-Once that command is done, we’re ready.
-We have a working Magento.
-Try it out by running this:
+## In-container work: run Magento

+Once that command is done, i am ready to rock and roll.
+Lets run the next command:

 ```
 php -S 0.0.0.0:5000 -t ./pub/ ./phpserver/router.php
 ```

-And navigating to ```localhost:5000```  in your browser.
-You should see your empty Magento homepage.
+And than, i should navigating to ```localhost:5000```  in browser.
+I see empty Magento homepage.

-Optional: Installing the sample data:
+## In-container work: installing the sample data:

-If you’re planning some custom extension, or to just play with Magento to get to know it better, you may want to add some sample data.
-Luckily, the Magento devs have graciously provided such a thing in the form of a Composer package.
-If you want, you can install it with this recipe:
+Magento will empty, but i found some commands to install sample datas.
+NOTE: This will also use secure magento repository and i will need auth with Publik and Private keys:

 ```
 bin/magento sampledata:deploy